ga-wdi-boston/rails-api/README.md

 -   Now lets generate our User, Post and Comment serializers.
 Use the following commands to generate each:

--   `bundle exec rails g serializer user`,
+-   `bundle exec rails generate serializer user`,
--   `bundle exec rails g serializer comment`,
+-   `bundle exec rails generate serializer comment`,
--   `bundle exec rails g serializer post`
+-   `bundle exec rails generate serializer post`
 -   Navigate to `localhost:4741/users` and see what you have.
 In your serializer files try adding more `attributes` as keys, and see how this changes. (check your `db/schema` file for some ideas.)